 We often say that, "All power tends to corrupt and absolute power corrupts absolutely," as if it were a given, perhaps because the statement's author was John Emerich Edward Dalberg-Acton, aka Lord Acton, 1st Baron, 13th Marquess of Groppoli and Deputy Lieutenant of the Royal Victorian Order, and maybe also because the statement sounds true.
 It may be true, but my theory is that, in addition to corrupting, power enslaves the powerful, because in order to achieve power one must please some people- not everybody- but the right people.
 Absolute power would entail absolutely pleasing these people, with the result that the powerful person is in fact a slave.
 Corruption, then, can be defined as the subservience of the self to someone else.
 It is corrupt to deny yourself absolutely.

 Theory #2, also posted 3/7/20

 Our five senses of sight, smell, taste, hearing and touch are geared to our sense of time.
-Like electron microscopes set to record the extremely fast events of photosynthesis, we record the fast events around us.
+Like lasers set to record the extremely fast events of photosynthesis, we record the fast events around us.
 But when we look at a mountain, nothing moves.
 Science works to extend our senses, but the quest is not usually described in terms of extending our sense of time; our searches are mostly conducted in and for human time.
 Physicists should note an analogue to human time when they smash particles together and observe resulting particles that don't last long, whose lifespan is measured in nanoseconds (billionths of a second).
 We call these particles virtual because they disappear so fast we don't feel comfortable calling them real.
 But we too are short-lived, focused on very fast events.
 In this sense humans are virtual.
 If we extend beyond our time setting we will see more, and be more.